BSA Governance Information

 Botanical Society of America has three authorized users of the NSF Research.Gov (Online Grants Management for the NSF Community) as follows:

-Catrina T. Adams is the Principal Investigator for the Digging Deeper Award.
-Catrina and William Dahl, Executive Director prepared the budget and negotiated contracts in accordance with the terms of the award and BSA policies.
-Catrina prepares Annual, Final, Interim and Project Outcome reports in accordance with NSF schedules.
+The Director of Education and Director of Membership serve as Principal Investigators for NSF grants.
+The PIs and Executive Director prepared the budget and negotiated contracts in accordance with the terms of the award and BSA policies.
+The PIs prepare Annual, Final, Interim and Project Outcome reports in accordance with NSF schedules.